ClaraR93/Discover-South-Wales/README.md

 ### Initial Discussion

 Discover South Wales is a website designed for potential first time visitors with limited knowledge of rural areas to explore.
 It's a simple design, centered round a short quiz, and it aims to give users a quick guide on where to go.
-By asking a set of 5 questions based on what the user's preferences are, the website acts as a personal guide, presenting one of eleven locations based on the user's results, that would be well suited to the answers the user gives.
+By asking a set of 5 questions based on what the user's preferences are, the website acts as a personal guide, presenting one of eleven locations based on the user's results that would be well suited to the answers the user gives.

 There is an additional Map page, which gives the user an overall view of the suggested locations within South Wales.
 This also allows the user to explore more options if they are not satisfied with the recommendation from taking the quiz.